Join our next Thommen Talk Series Webinar about the “Socket Shield Technique” on July 9th (In German only).

 Following dental surgery, the time at which a load is applied during implant healing plays a decisive role.
 The load refers to the crown, bridge, partial or denture.
 Late subjection to load takes place following a certain period of implant healing (a few weeks to several months).
 Immediate or early load is when a crown is immediately placed on the implant after placement.
 This requires very good bone conditions, optimal primary stability and adequate oral hygiene.
 Dental implants require the same diligent oral hygiene as natural teeth.
 This includes regular check-ups and professional cleaning at the dentist.
 The long-term success of the treatment and the implant are reliant on meticulous care and regular checkups.

 The treatment plan and the cost incurred for the procedure depend upon the oral situation of the patient and the type of tooth replacement that is chosen.
 Factors that can determine cost of the procedure include the number of implants to be placed, if bone grafting is necessary as well as some other variables that depend of each case.
 Therefore, we cannot provide general cost guidelines.
 The dentist will prepare a detailed treatment and cost estimate to discuss with the patient prior to the procedure.
 A greater initial investment may be involved for dental implants; however, in many instances implants are the more economical choice in the long run.

 The precise, automated testing and inspection systems in our production facility check critical dimensions of each individual and we guarantee the highest degree of safety and reliability.
 Careful planning, professional treatment and the patient’s health are also determining factors for long-term success.

 To limit the pain during surgery, implants are usually placed under local anesthesia.
-If there is any discomfort after the procedure, it can usually be treated effectively with light- to medium-strength pain medication.
+If there is any discomfort after the procedure, it can usually be treated effectively with pain medication.
 Applying a cold compress to the area can prevent swelling and limit discomfort.
 Nevertheless, if pain occurs it is best to contact your dentist.